inventage/keycloak-custom/README.md

 ##### Production mode

-For a simple use this project provides also the IntelliJ run configuration `run-keycloak.sh start` is for starting Keycloak in `production` mode.
+For a simple use this project provides also the IntelliJ run configuration `run-keycloak.sh start` for starting Keycloak in `production` mode.

 ```shell
 $ cd ./server/target/keycloak